dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 13.md

 > 1. Enables policies to approach a deterministic policy. $\epsilon$-greedy policies always maintain a minimum non-greedy probability $\epsilon$.
 > 2. It enables truly stochastic policies. $\epsilon$-greedy policies force the policy to be almost greedy, but sometimes the best policy is to do $x$ with probability $p$ and $y$ with probability $1-p$ (e.g. poker bluffing).

-> [!FAQ]- What is the most important reason for using policy gradient methods instead of value-based methods?
+> [!FAQ]- What is the most important reasons for using policy gradient methods instead of value-based methods?
-> They allow you to inject prior knowledge about the desired form of the policy.
+> 1. They allow you to inject prior knowledge about the desired form of the policy. (ref:book)
+> 2. Ensures smooth updates of the policy. (ref:book/slides)
+> 3. Allows continuous action spaces. (ref:slides)
+> 4. Allows for stochastic policies. (ref:slides)

 ## 13.2 The Policy Gradient Theorem